manan-gupta-16/ARL_internship_documentation/documentation/Setting_Up_uROS.md

 * Prerequisites require installing ROS 2 Foxy FitzRoy from [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/)

 * The micro-ROS setup finally works through a simple ping-pong application to test the system.
 It concludes with a test for a multi-node application.

+### Caution:

+* When setting up the micro-ROS and ROS2 environment on your computer system, make sure you setup ROS2 to start with.

+* If you setup micro-ROS for linux based applications, then you might face issues while setting up the environment for the Zephyr emulator directly.
+In such a case, you can use a Docker container to setup the Zephyr emulator, to prevent clashes with the other setup for linux.